-Ellora Caves are something often cited by pseudo-historians as evidence of everything ranging from ancient aliens, Atlantis, ancient machining knowledge, and on and on, etc. This is usually solely centered on one and only one of the 34 caves named Kailasa Cave, all the other caves be damned!.
-This is, of course, sarcasm, since all other cave share not only a similar style, context, and method to Kailasa, but to the countless other similar cave temples located around Maharashtra and India itself.
+Ellora Caves are something often cited by pseudo-historians as evidence of everything ranging from ancient aliens, Atlantis, ancient machining knowledge, and on and on, etc. This is usually solely centered on Kailasa Cave — one and only one of the 34 caves — all the other caves be damned!
+This is, of course, sarcasm, since all other caves share not only a similar style, context, and method to Kailasa, but to the countless other similar cave temples located around Maharashtra and the entirety of India itself.

 Ellora Caves are made up of a combination of Hindu, Buddhist, and Jain rock-carved caves.
 They are an amazing sight to behold and the intricacies with which they are carved with is among the most impressive of the handful of caves I saw in India.
 Of the ever-increasing amount of rock-carved temples I learn of in India, Ellora Caves, along with Ajanta Caves remain a highly touristic spot, but a pleasure to visit.

 8) Cham Towers of Quy Nhon | Binh Dinh, Vietnam